eduMRIsim/eduMRIsim_v0/README.md

 Follow these instructions to run main.py locally.

 ## Prerequisites
-### Python 3.11 or higher installed
+### Python 3.11 or higher installed*
+*Earlier versions of Python may also be sufficient but this has not yet been tested.

 Make sure you have Python installed on your system.
 You can download and install Python from the [official Python website](https://www.python.org/downloads/).

 To check if Python is installed on your system, you can use the command line or terminal.
 Here's how you can do it on different operating systems: